HiTechGen/Ani2Cmd/README.md

 ___
 >Q4: Why there's no sound!?

->A4: As stated in the "Description", it doesn't support audio due to the complicated syncing of both video & audio.
+>A4: As stated in the "Description", it doesn't support audio due to the complicated syncing of video and audio.
 But maybe it'll be possible soon or you're that person who'll make it possible :)
 ___
 # Feedback